HexiPi/contact-form/README.md

     //The form submission method (either "get" or "post")
     submitMethod: 'get' | 'post',

-    //The email address that would be displayed
+    //The optional email address that would be displayed email?: string,

-    email: string,
+    //The optional phone number that would be displayed tel?: string,

-    //The phone number that would be displayed
+    //The optional phone number that would be displayed
-    tel: string,
+    //0th element should contain the phone number
+    //1st element should contain the country code telWithCountryCode?: string[],

     //The optional fax number that would be displayed fax?: string,

+    //The optional fax number that would be displayed
+    //0th element should contain the fax number
+    //1st element should contain the country code faxWithCountryCode?: string[],

-    //The array of social media links/web links that would be displayed
+    //The optional array of social media links/web links that would be displayed socialMediaLinks?: string[],
-    socialMediaLinks: string[],

     //The optional custom main heading that would be displayed mainHeading?: string,